Exposing the small business 401(k) access gap

 Now that we’ve outlined just how large the small business community is, let’s get back to the task at hand: determining how many of them offer their employees an employer-sponsored retirement plan.
 I’m afraid things are about to get bleak.
 According to our research, of those 5.8 million small businesses, 90 percent of them do not offer their employees a 401(k); of those 42 million people who work at a small business, 75 percent of them do not have access to a retirement plan.

 The access gap is more narrow for folks who work at larger businesses, but it still isn’t great.
 Above is a visual breakdown of what percentage of businesses offer their employees a retirement plan depending on how many people they employ.
 For additional perspective, we’ve also included a breakdown of what percentage of workers have access by employee size grouping.

 Not all the numbers are negative.
 Even though 75 percent of small business workers lack access to a 401(k), of those who are offered one, 70 percent of them participate.
 That number is a bit higher when looking at just Guideline plans—our participation rate is 83 percent.
 A high participation rate is a very important point amidst this data because it shows this is a benefit this cohort of workers actually wants, despite how few of them are given the opportunity.

-While this data adds to the growing evidence of a serious retirement crisis in this country, for us at Guideline, it reaffirms the importance of our mission: to create a retirement Americans can look forward to.
-There are nearly 7,000 businesses offering their employees a Guideline 401(k) plan, and we’re proud that 99% of them are small businesses.
+While this data adds to the growing evidence of a serious retirement crisis in this country, for us at Guideline, it reaffirms the importance of our mission: to create a retirement people can look forward to.
+There are over 25,000 businesses offering their employees a Guideline 401(k) plan, and we’re proud that 99% of them are small businesses.
 I’m sure at this point you know that isn’t a coincidence.